Can You Eat Expired Sesame Oil: A Comprehensive Guide

 To maximize the shelf life of sesame oil and prevent it from expiring prematurely, consider the following tips:

-2. Secure Packaging: Opt for oils in dark glass bottles or cans to protect them from light exposure.
+2. Secure Packaging: Opt for oils in dark glass bottles or cans to protect them from light exposure, both of which can lead to faster degradation.

 Conclusion